PedroMagar/MISA-O/README.md

           |---------------------------------------|

 ## Final Considerations
-**NEG**:Started with NEG/Negated instructions/behavior, but was replaced with a more default behavior (**XOP**) that only affect the next instruction, this change allowed for a better compression and a more stable behavior, this will also help on the compiler construction.
+**NEG**:Started with NEG/Negated instructions/behavior, but was replaced with a more default behavior (**XOP**) that only affects the next instruction, this change allowed for a better compression and a more stable behavior, this will also help on the compiler construction.

-**LK**: Link was demoted to be replaced by a more versatile "Swap Configuration", now it's possible to enable auto increment when reading/writing from/to memory with the advantage of also be able to secure a known working state for the functions.
+**LK**: Link was demoted to be replaced by a more versatile "Swap Configuration", now it's possible to enable auto-increment when reading/writing from/to memory with the advantage of also be able to secure a known working state for the functions.

 **Branches**: Planned to be based on ra0, under some consideration it was changed to immediate value.
 Because of the small quantity of registers this seems more reasonable, but could be changed back to utilize ra0.

 **Multiply**: The area/power cost of a hardware multiplier is high for this class of core, and the **base opcode map is full**.
 Comparable minimal CPUs also omit MUL.
 Software emulation (shift-add) handles 4/8/16-bit cases well — especially with *CEN* and *CC* — so the practical impact is low.
-But there is a plan to create an extension (CFG reserved = 1) that will replace non-mandatory instructions by new ones, like **MAD**, DIV, Vector MAD or other maths operations.
-The idea behind having MUL instruction is to gives the minimum hope of an implementation that could run DOOM.
+But there is a plan to create an extension (CFG reserved = 1) that will replace non-mandatory instructions by new ones, like **MAD**, DIV, Vector MAD or other arithmetic operations.
+The idea behind having MUL instruction is to keep open the possibility of an implementation that could run DOOM.